goldenice/node-conwor/README.md

 ```

 Arguments for the conwor function are the maximum number of concurrent tasks, and the function which is executed to start a task.

+## Licensing

+This project is licensed under the [MIT license](https://tldrlegal.com/license/mit-license), which means you can use it pretty much anyway you want.

+## Contributing

+You can fork this [project on GitHub](https://github.com/goldenice/node-conwor), make the changes in your own repo and submit a pull request.
+I will then consider your changes and most likely merge them.